-AKSFS engages with private land owners through many different forums and media including direct advertising in regional newspapers, rural press and web based listings.
+AKSFS engages with private landowners through many different forums and media including direct advertising in regional newspapers, rural press and web-based listings.
 We play an active role in private landowner education through field days, agricultural shows and dinners.
-Perhaps the most consistent means of referral and engagement is by word of mouth, discussion amongst landowners who have had AKSFS undertake operations on their property and who make recommendation to neighbours and friends.
+Perhaps the most consistent means of referral and engagement is by word of mouth, discussion amongst landowners who have had AKSFS undertake operations on their property and who make a recommendation to neighbours and friends.

-Once a land owner makes initial contact and expresses interest in pursuing an operation, a letter of introduction is sent describing AKSFS approach and basic operations.
-If a landowner wishes to take it to the next step a site inspection is undertaken to ensure that a sustainable outcome can be achieved.
-An assessment of harvestable volumes is made and a proposal is prepared with pricing of products to optimise returns.
-Depending on the scale of the operation either a letter of acceptance or a formal contract is sent to the landowner.
-This is the method of securing engagement for further work to be undertaken and subsequent addition of the agreed area to our DFA.
+Once a landowner makes initial contact and expresses interest in pursuing an operation, a letter of introduction is sent describing the AKSFS approach and basic operations.
+If a landowner wishes to take it to the next step a site inspection is undertaken to ensure that a sustainable outcome -both financially and from a forest management perspective, can be achieved.
+An assessment of harvestable volumes is made and a proposal is prepared with the pricing of products to optimise returns.

-FMS001 Version 6.4 Page 11
+FMS001 Version 8.1 Page 10

-Pri Printed Versions of this document are uncontrolled.
+Pr Printed Versions of this document are uncontrolled.
 For the latest version please refer to the relevant Dropbox folder

 Authorised by: A Stonjek, Director